-I”ve bought about a thousand plastic bottles and I”m throwing them unopened to buy more.
+I’ve bought a thousand plastic bottles and I’m throwing them away unopened to buy more.
 Why?
-It turns out that I”ve been told that with global warming, you could flood some coastal cities as you go up sea level, and I”ve been so excited.
-I want you to flood Catalonia to have a beach in Aragon!
+It turns out that I have been told that with global warming some coastal cities could be flooded when the sea level rises and I got very excited: I want the coast to be flooded so I can have a beach in Aragon!

-I”m already imagining it: every day after school, I”m bathing with friends.
-The parties on the beach were going to ask him a lot.
-I would be brunette all year long.
-Perhaps the Mediterranean coast would have disappeared and we could no longer go there on holiday, but we would no longer need it because we would have a beach right here!
+I’m already imagining it: every day after school, swimming with friends.
+The parties on the beach would be a great success.
+It would be brown all year round.
+Maybe the Mediterranean coast would have disappeared and we wouldn’t be able to go on holiday there any more, but we wouldn’t need to because we’d have a beach right here!

-It is true that my friend Montse would have nowhere to live because he is from Salou and his people would be under the water.
+It’s also true that my friend Montse would have nowhere to live because she’s from Salou and her village would be underwater.

-It is also true that perhaps the Monegros desert would have spread throughout Aragon, but, finally, it would be enough to move on to crops that do well in the desert.
-Fixed that in the desert you grow a lot of things, right?
-Now that comes to mind: Would there still be Calanda peaches?
+It is also true that maybe the Monegros desert would have spread all over Aragon, but, anyway, it would be enough to switch to crops that grow well in the desert.
+Surely many things are grown in the desert, right?
+Now that it comes to my mind: would there still be peaches from Calanda?

-What would annoy me is skiing.
-Without snow, the thing would be chunga, maybe we could invent some system to throw ourselves on the slopes with some kind of rug or cardboard on a sleigh plan.
-Although the truth is that it’s looking a bit like a cutre…
+What would really annoy me is skiing.
+Without snow, things would be really bad, maybe we could invent a system to slide down the slopes with some kind of carpet or cardboard like a sledge.
+Although the truth is that I’m finding it a bit lame…

-I”m going to give you a thought, to see if in the end it”s better to get recycled as if there wasn”t tomorrow, that I”m skiing, I love peaches and I want to keep going to Salou to see you.
+I’m going to give it some thought, to see if in the end it’s going to be better to recycle like there’s no tomorrow, because I love skiing, I love peaches and I want to keep going to Salou to spend the summer.

-Do you know that there is a Aragonese climate change strategy?
-Below you”ll find out what it is.
+Did you know that there is an Aragonese Strategy against climate change?
+Below you will find out what it consists of.

-International Climate Change Day is celebrated on 24 October.
-This date established by the United Nations places the emphasis on a matter of paramount importance for the future of all mankind.
+The International Day against Climate Change is celebrated on 24 October.
+This date, established by the United Nations, highlights an issue that is of paramount importance for the future of the whole of humanity.
 Climate change is one of the greatest challenges of our time, as global warming changes weather patterns, wreaking havoc across the planet and threatening food production, among many other things.

-Every wave of heat or cold that we suffer outside the usual months, every forest fire that amazes us and moves us, torrential rains and prolonged droughts, among other extreme episodes, remind us that this is an urgent problem that concerns us all.
-In the UN 2030 Agenda, Objective 13, “Climate Action”, invites us to take action to combat climate change.
+Every heat wave or cold snap we experience outside the usual months, every forest fire that shocks and shocks us, torrential rains and prolonged droughts, among other extreme events, remind us that this is an urgent problem that concerns us all.
+In the United Nations 2030 Agenda, Goal 13, “Climate Action”, invites us to take action to combat climate change.

 The objectives and contents of this proposal can be related to